derek-chui/Football-Analytics/README.md

 # Football Analytics

-[Website](https://derekchui.com/).
+This repo is archived and no longer updated to reflect my latest work.

+[Website linked here](https://derekchui.com/).
 Projects, tools, and resources for football data analysis & visualisation.
 Commonly used tools include Python, Web Scraping, NumPy, Pandas, Matplotlib, Seaborn, and Jupyter Notebook.
 Several visuals from various projects can also be found on Twitter ([@thatderekchui](https://x.com/thatderekchui)).

 Click on the arrows to select and expand each project for more details.

 ## Contents

-### Current Projects
 - [matchdays.app](#matchdaysapp)

-### Completed Projects
 - [Hudl Wyscout Match Report Extension](#hudl-wyscout-match-report-extension)
 - [Player Performance Outliers](#player-performance-outliers)
 - [Premier League Scouting](#premier-league-scouting)